nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 For example, the MCUboot can use it as a secondary image partition for the :ref:`background firmware upgrade <nrf_desktop_bootloader_background_dfu>`.
 The MCUboot moves the image data from the secondary image partition to the primary image partition before booting the new firmware.

-For an example of the nRF Desktop application configuration that uses an external flash, see the ``ZDebugMCUBootQSPI`` configuration of the nRF52840 Development Kit.
+For an example of the nRF Desktop application configuration that uses an external flash, see the ``mcuboot_qspi`` configuration of the nRF52840 Development Kit.
 This configuration uses the ``MX25R64`` external flash that is part of the development kit.

 For detailed information, see the :ref:`partition_manager` documentation.